KpyTuK777/Management-OS/docs/ROADMAP.md

 Improve the system through AI, automation, integrations, performance work, UX improvements, and refactoring.

+AI capability dependencies and maturity sequencing are maintained separately in the [AI Capability Roadmap](AI_CAPABILITY_ROADMAP.md).
+That roadmap does not replace this product sequencing or authorize implementation.

 ### Future Learning Layer — Recommendations Center

 After sufficient Review and execution evidence exists, introduce an explainable